 The vast majority of studies to date are in animal models and with cell studies – in fact, I’m not aware of a single published paper that delineates a gold-standard, randomized controlled trial with appropriate placebo and/or comparative effectiveness studies examining the effects of CBD in humans.
 It looks like there is a current Phase I trial investigating the effects of CBD, but results may be years away.
 So, I don’t want my readers to leave this post assuming I think CBD is the answer to all medical problems even though I do think it’s very promising (of course, not a substitute for a healthy diet and lifestyle).

 From what we know so far, there is evidence that CBD could be very helpful for a variety of medical conditions.
-While CBD research is certainly promising, we are in need of well-controlled human studies to delineate effects versus potential risks and to identify optimal dosing protocols.
-I absolutely can’t wait to see where this exciting field goes!
+While CBD research is certainly promising, we are in need of well-controlled human studies to identify optimal dosing protocols.
+I absolutely can’t wait to see where this exciting field goes and have definitely experienced noticeable benefits from my own personal experiments with CBD!

 Pisanti S, Malfitano AM, Ciaglia E, et al. Cannabidiol: State of the art and new challenges for therapeutic applications.
 Pharmacol Ther.
 2017;175:133-150.